Dental Implants at Implant Dentistry Northwest

 Are there any age restrictions for getting dental implants?

-As far as age goes, there's really no restriction.
+There are really no age restrictions.
 I've placed implants in patients who are well into their 90s and given them a great quality of life.
 So, if you're healthy, that's the main thing.

 What other factors do you consider when determining if someone is a candidate for dental implants?

-One of the things we'll be looking at is whether you have enough quantity and quality of bone.
-We'll do a clinical exam and a CT scan of the jawbones.
-With that information, we'll be able to see whether or not dental implants will be helpful for you.
+One of the things we looking at is whether you have enough quantity and quality of bone.
+We do a clinical exam and a CT scan of the jawbones.
+With that information, we can determine whether dental implants will be helpful for you.

 What dental issues can dental implants address?